-10. TASK ORDER PROCESS
+9. TASK ORDER PROCESS

-The selected Contractor(s) must be capable of providing experienced and qualified professional telecommunications engineers and resources, including tools, software and measuring equipment to perform specified task order activities in accordance with timing requirements set forth in each task order.
+The selected Contractor must be capable of providing experienced and qualified professional telecom engineer to perform specified task order activities in accordance with timing requirements set forth in each task order.

 USAC will issue task orders, pursuant to a Task Order Request for Proposal ("TORP"), in accordance with the procedures set forth in this RFP.
-As specified in each task order(s) issued to Contractor, Contractor will provide experienced personnel who are capable of performing the tasks described in, and who meeting the qualifications listed under, the position descriptions set forth in Attachment 1.
+As specified in each task order(s) issued to the Contractor, Contractor will provide experienced personnel who are capable of performing the tasks described in, and who meeting the qualifications listed under, the position descriptions set forth in Attachment 1.

 Unless otherwise specified in a task order, Contractor Staff assigned to a task order shall maintain a work schedule consistent with USAC normal business hours and work practices.
-Contractor Staff are expected to comply with all of USAC's rules pertaining to conduct in the workplace.
+Contractor personnel are expected to comply with all of USAC's rules pertaining to conduct in the workplace.
 Any change in Contractor's Key Personnel must be approved, in writing, by the USAC Procurement Department and reflected in the task order.